Code of Ethics

 Second Precept: We undertake the training to refrain from taking what is not freely offered.

 We agree to not take that which does not belong to us and to respect the property of others.
-We agree to bring consciousness to the use of all of the earth’s resources in a respectful and ecological way.
+We agree to bring consciousness to the use of all of Earth’s resources in a respectful and ecological way.
 We agree to be honest in our dealing with money and not to misappropriate money committed to Dharma projects.
-We agree to offer teachings without favoritism in regard to the student's financial circumstances.
+We agree to offer teachings without favoritism in regard to students’ financial circumstances.

 Third Precept: We undertake the training to refrain from sexual misconduct.

-*Because several teachers or leaders in sangha communities have developed partnerships and marriages with former students, we acknowledge that such a healthy relationship can be possible, but that great care and sensitivity are needed.
+Because some leaders in Sangha communities have developed partnerships and marriages with former students, we acknowledge that such a healthy relationship can be possible, but that great care and sensitivity is needed.
 We agree that in this case the following guidelines are crucial.

-• A sexual relationship is never appropriate between teachers or leaders and students.
+A sexual relationship is never appropriate between teachers or leaders and current students.

 Fourth Precept: We undertake the training to refrain from false speech.